-To simultaneously provide quality care in various therapies to the community and a rich clinical experience for our students.
+To simultaneously provide quality care in TCM Dietary and Tui Na Massage Therapy to the community and a rich clinical experience for our students.

 Methods

 IOM achieves the above goals by offering high standard educational programs and clinical trainings and experiences from our renowned and experienced faculty, fostering a supporting learning environment, providing educational resources, encouragement and inspiration, and equipping students with critical thinking and life-long learning capabilities.